bft-smart/library/README.md

 ## Compiling

 Make sure that you have Ant installed and simply type `ant` in the main directory.
+The jar file is stored in the `bin/` directory.

 ## Additional information and publications